 - True migraines start with a hormonal disruption as a result of overstimulation of the sensory neurons and end in electrolyte dysfunction that prevents action potential in some parts of the brain, which results in what is referred to as cortical spreading depression.

-- Magnesium is a very important element that provides a key such that the cells can open at all given the proper electrical environment.
-Magnesium also provides crucial nutrient for the mitochondria little bacteria in every single cell of our body that converts the food we eat into energy packets our cells can use.
-You get more magnesium out of a bite of food--just about any food--than from an entire box of designer salt.
+- Magnesium is a very important mineral such that provides a key to open the sodium/potassium pumps.
+Magnesium also provides crucial nutrients for the mitochondria that are in every single cell of our body and convert the food we eat into energy packets our cells can use.

 What is a migraine?